Do's And Don't's Of Your Two-Week's Notice

 Professionalism should never come before your health or safety.
 There are situations where it is perfectly acceptable to quit without notice.
 These situations include:

-- When you mental health is endangered by stress
+When your mental health is endangered by stress